 These lures generally float on the top or suspend a few feet below the surface.
 Choosing the best stickbaits requires you to understand where you’re fishing and what size bass you’re going after.

-Here’s everything you’ll need to get started.
+Let me show you everything you’ll need to get started.

 Rods

 If you’ve never fished a day in your life, this might be a little overwhelming, but there’s no need to worry.
-Understanding the purpose of a bass fishing rod is very simple.

 The rod comprises a few parts not limited to:

-Some rods will come in one piece while others split apart to make it easier to transport.
 The butt of the rod is on the bottom, and this will supply you with the necessary leverage needed to handle a big fish.
 If you’ve got a monster bass on the hook, you’ll need something to hold onto so the rod doesn’t fly out of your hands.

 This is where the butt comes in.